To connect to a LiveDesktop session from a Windows device, you will need to download and use a third-party client which supports VNC.

 Of course, there are many other VNC clients that may work with LiveDesktop.
 Please feel free to use any client that you find works well for you.

-Once you have installed Remote Desktop Manager, follow these steps to connect to LiveDesktop.
+Once you have installed Remote Desktop Manager, follow these steps to connect via LiveDesktop.

-8. Enter a valid local username and password for the target macOS device.
+- Enter a valid local username and password for the target macOS device and select Connect.

 That's it!
 You're remotely connected to your macOS device via LiveDesktop.